 In June 2020, the FDA approved avelumab for the frontline maintenance treatment of patients with locally advanced or mBC that has not progressed with first-line platinum-containing chemotherapy.6

-“This, plus some of the data from [KEYNOTE-361], is saying that maybe we should give everyone platinum-based chemotherapy up front and really reserve immunotherapy for the second-line setting,” said Balar.
+“Along with some of the data from [KEYNOTE-361], this is saying that maybe we should give everyone platinum-based chemotherapy up front and really reserve immunotherapy for the second-line setting,” said Balar.

 Other ongoing trials are continuing to parse out the role of immunotherapy, particularly by evaluating CTLA-4 inhibitors in the metastatic setting.
-However, the phase 3 DANUBE trial, which evaluated durvalumab (Imfinzi) alone vs in combination with tremelimumab vs chemotherapy, did not meet either co-primary end points.7
+However, the phase 3 DANUBE trial (NCT02516241), which evaluated durvalumab (Imfinzi) alone versus in combination with tremelimumab versus chemotherapy, did not meet either coprimary end point.7

-“High-volume, symptomatic disease has to be treated with chemotherapy, in my opinion, irrespective of PD-L1 status.” stated Balar.
+“High-volume, symptomatic disease [should] be treated with chemotherapy, irrespective of PD-L1 status,” stated Balar.
 “Small-volume, asymptomatic disease can be treated effectively with immunotherapy, also irrespective of PD-L1 status.
 PD-L1 expression is a dubious value in metastatic disease.
-Perhaps, [PD-L1 status is useful] in equivocal cases where we are not sure what direction to go in.
+Perhaps [PD-L1 status is useful] in equivocal cases where we are not sure what direction to go in.
 For chemotherapy-ineligible patients, immunotherapy remains the only viable option.”

-In December 2019, enfortumab vedotin received an accelerated approval from the FDA for the treatment of patients with locally advanced or mBC after prior PD-1/PD-L1 therapy and platinum-containing chemotherapy.
-Long-term follow up of the EV-201 trial, findings of which served as the basis for the approval, demonstrated a 50.4% OS rate at 12 months and a 34.2% OS rate at 18 months with enfortumab vedotin in this patient population.8
+In December 2019, enfortumab vedotin received an accelerated approval from the FDA for the treatment of patients with locally advanced or mBC after prior PD-1/ PD-L1 therapy and platinum-containing chemotherapy.
+Long-term follow-up of the EV-201 trial (NCT03219333), findings of which served as the basis for the approval, demonstrated a 50.4% OS rate at 12 months and a 34.2% OS rate at 18 months with enfortumab vedotin in this patient population.8

 Additionally, combinations with ADCs and checkpoint inhibitors, such as enfortumab vedotin and pembrolizumab in the ongoing phase 2 EV-103 trial (NCT03288545), are under investigation to potentially introduce chemotherapy-free options for patients with advanced disease.

 Traditionally, patients with MIBC are treated with radical cystectomy; however, a significant portion of patients relapse after surgery.
-Notably, single-agent immunotherapy has demonstrated pathologic complete response (CR) rates in the range of 30% to 40% in the neoadjuvant setting.
+Notably, singleagent immunotherapy has demonstrated pathologic CR rates in the range of 30% to 40% in the neoadjuvant setting.
 Additionally, checkpoint inhibitors have shown some responses in the adjuvant setting, explained Balar.

-Trimodality chemoradiation plus immunotherapy is being evaluated for this patient population in the ongoing KEYNOTE-992 (NCT04241185) and SWOG 1806 trials (NCT03775265) and could offer a potential option for patients who want to avoid radical cystectomy.
+The trimodality of chemoradiation plus immunotherapy is being evaluated for this patient population in the ongoing KEYNOTE-992 (NCT04241185) and SWOG 1806 (NCT03775265) trials and could offer a potential option for patients who want to avoid radical cystectomy.

-Finally, initial findings from the ongoing KEYNOTE-057 trial (NCT03711032)demonstrated encouraging early efficacy and complete response rates with seemingly durable responses with pembrolizumab monotherapy in patients with high-risk non-MIBC who are unresponsive to Bacillus Calmette-Guerin and who decline to undergo or are ineligible for cystectomy, according Balar, lead author of the study.
+Finally, initial findings from the ongoing KEYNOTE-057 trial (NCT03711032) demonstrated encouraging early efficacy and CR rates with seemingly durable responses with pembrolizumab monotherapy in patients with high-risk non-MIBC who are unresponsive to BCG and who decline to undergo or are ineligible for cystectomy, according Balar, lead author of the study.

-“The benefit of immunotherapy is still evolving, especially in the case of bladder preservation in non-muscle invasive disease and also, in particular, when we combine it with trimodality bladder preservation,” concluded Balar.
+“The benefit of immunotherapy is still evolving, especially in the case of bladder preservation in non-MIBC and also, in particular, when we combine it with trimodality bladder preservation,” concluded Balar.